KevinNguyen4/Pokemon/README.md

 https://bulbapedia.bulbagarden.net/wiki/List_of_Pok%C3%A9mon_by_National_Pok%C3%A9dex_number#Generation_I

 To Do List
-See how to match up pokemon from different sites
+-See how to match up pokemon from different sites
-Scrape Pikalytics each format->Put in DB for the ones you find, but don't replace(some aren't in national dex for gen 9)
+-Scrape Pikalytics each format->Put in DB for the ones you find, but don't replace(some aren't in national dex for gen 9)
     which also gets u the most recent data
-See how to update it instead of dropping and redoing it each time lol names might be a little weird primary keys for number/name get pictures for each pokemon filter for stats(needs a little work)(sorting by number makes it wacky) need to cancel out some weaknesses/immunities/resistances, no logic here yet
+-See how to update it instead of dropping and redoing it each time lol -names might be a little weird
+-primary keys for number/name
+-get pictures for each pokemon
+-filter for stats(needs a little work)(sorting by number makes it wacky) -need to cancel out some weaknesses/immunities/resistances, no logic here yet -check css/js for page, change the spacing
+-Search and Clear buttons font size are a little different?